collocations.org

 The members of staff each have their own duties.

-carry out, discharge, do, perform
+carry out, complete, discharge, do, execute, perform, undertake

 She was unable to carry out her duties because she was too ill.